cstrahan/capnp-ruby/README.md

 ```
 note that the name of the methods is exactly the same as the name of the function that is defined on the schema and recieves only one argument.
-regarding the example, EmployerServer will serve WorkerServers to the clients.
+regarding to the example, EmployerServer will serve WorkerServers to the clients.

 ```ruby
 workers = []